Rjones1978/Azure-Tempates/AzureDataFactoryV2/README.md

 # Cerner Stratum Paved Path Azure Templates

-These templates can be used to deploy resouces to Azure.
+The following templates are designed for Azure Data Factory V2.

+The templates can be imported directly into the Data Factory by choosing the import function in the Azure portal.